rmvanhees/h5_yaml/README.md

      - science_data
    ```

- * The section 'dimensions' is obligatory, you shouold define the dimensions for each
+ * The section 'dimensions' is obligatory, you should define the dimensions for each
    variable in your file.
 The 'dimensions' section may look like this:

    ```